From my garden to yours…

 Meanwhile in Canada, my "Rain Forest" thrived with all the love I poured into it.
 Every gardening season, I shared my seedlings, plants, and flowers with eager fingers that lingered to inquire about my growing practices in planting, seed harvesting, and finding solutions to gardening queries.
 I created gardens for anyone interested in trying their hand at gardening with florae from my garden.
 I loved gifting and sharing nature’s bounties, and was often urged to sell my seeds, plants, and cut flower arrangements.

-Last year, when travelling for my training and charity work came to an abrupt halt, I buried myself in gardening, and every encouragement that came my way about turning my passion into a venture, rang louder in my ears.
+In 2020, when travelling for my training and charity work came to an abrupt halt, I buried myself in gardening, and every encouragement that came my way about turning my passion into a venture, rang louder in my ears.
 The realization that funding for my programs could come through me, was what made me turn to selling.
 It started with my perennial hibiscus seeds and moved onto dahlia tubers.
 Now, the scope of self-funding my workshops is large in my mind.

 I have dreams of creating native and pollinator friendly gardens in my neighborhood.
 I have dreams of building communal gardens in every community I work with.
 I have dreams of introducing gardening workshops in schools.
 And my dearest dream is realizing each from being a gardener, as my passion in gardening becomes center stage in my life.
 To answer my true calling, I have devoted my life to be a gardener, like my father and a teacher, like my mother.
 This is the story of how my mental image of the blurred, green lettering, became “Deva’s Gardens”, and I am excited to see where it would take me…